PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ```
 {: .source}

+By default, Singularity makes the host current working directory available inside the container at the same path.
+This allows commands running in the container to read from and write to the episode directory on the host.

-OpenFOAM defines several environment variables to make your life easier.
-In this case you can explore the available tutorials under the directory defined by `FOAM_TUTORIALS`.
-Go into that directory using `cd` and list its content:
+OpenFOAM defines several environment variables to make its installation easier to navigate.
+The `FOAM_TUTORIALS` variable points to the collection of tutorial cases.
+Move to that directory and list its contents:

 ```bash
 Singularity> echo "$FOAM_TUTORIALS"